Dead Man's Party (Buffy the Vampire Slayer)

 "Dead Man's Party" is the second episode of the third season of the television show Buffy the Vampire Slayer.
-It was written by Marti Noxon, directed by James Whitmore, Jr., and first broadcast on October 6, 1998.
+It was written by Marti Noxon, directed by James Whitmore, Jr., and first broadcast on The WB on October 6, 1998.

 Buffy struggles with life back in Sunnydale.
 Her problems with Angel, combined with the anger and distance of her friends and mother, only make things more difficult.
 However, everyone is eventually brought back together when a Nigerian mask that Joyce has acquired causes an army of zombies to rise up all over Sunnydale.

 Plot

 Joyce hangs up a Nigerian mask given by a gallery friend.
 At Giles' apartment, Buffy avoids most questions about her summer, while Giles hides his relief at her return.

 The next day, Joyce takes Buffy to see Principal Snyder, who takes vindictive pleasure in refusing to lift her expulsion.
-Buffy meets Pat, a member of Joyce's book club, who comments on Buffy's recent behavior and its impact on Joyce.
+Buffy meets the annoying Pat, a member of Joyce's book club, who comments on Buffy's recent behavior and its impact on Joyce.
 Buffy finds a dead cat in the basement and buries it in the garden.
 That night, the Nigerian mask's eyes glow red and the reanimated cat crawls out of the earth.

 The return of the cat shocks Buffy and Joyce; Giles arrives to collect it for study.
 He notices the mask before having to remind Buffy that she is not allowed on school grounds.
 At school, Buffy's friends decide to throw her a party.
 The discussion distracts Giles from a page showing the Nigerian mask.

 Overwhelmed by the noisy party, Buffy tries in vain to talk to Willow.
 She overhears Joyce telling Pat how tough Buffy's return has been on her.
 Combined with the coldness of her friends and the problems with school, Buffy decides it was a mistake to have come home and starts packing.

 At the library, Giles is horrified by what he learns about the mask.
 He tries to call Buffy, but party-goers fail to relay the message.
-Driving to Buffy's house, Giles hits a man in the road, gets out of the car and finds the man reanimated.
+Driving to Buffy's house, Giles hits a man in the road, gets out of the car and finds the man to be a reanimated zombie.
 Giles barely escapes as bodies rise all over Sunnydale and are inexorably drawn to Joyce's mask.